jesusch10/bdp1-project/README.md

 setenforce 0                                                                                    # Disable selinux if enabled systemctl restart httpd.service
 ```
-In the `hpc-instance` instance (client):
+In the `hpc-instance` instance (WebDAV client):
 ```
 sudo su
 yum install cadaver
+cadaver http://10.128.0.12/webdav/       # Access the WebDAV server with its private IP exit
 ```
-Thanks to the previous firewall rules created for the site 1, it is not necessary a new one to allow the access from the WebDAV client (`hpc-instance`) to the WebDAV server (`storage-1`).
+Thanks to the previous firewall rules created for the site 1, it is not necessary a new one to allow the access from the WebDAV client to the WebDAV server.